shivamujawame/AIW-Infra-Migration/Labfiles/gettingstartedpage-updated-v2.md

 # Infrastructure Migration

-### Overall Estimated Duration: 8 Hours
+### Overall Estimated Duration: 7 Hours

 ## Overview

 In this hands-on lab, you'll migrate and modernize workloads to Azure.
 You'll start by evaluating and migrating Windows and SQL Server workloads using Azure Migrate and Azure Site Recovery.
-Next, you'll replicate and migrate a Red Hat VM and OSS DB workloads, enabling Azure AD-based login and connecting to Azure Automanage.
+Next, you'll replicate and migrate a Red Hat VM and OSS DB workloads, enabling Entra AD-based login and connecting to Azure Automanage.
 Finally, you'll manage a Windows machine with Azure Arc, using Azure Site Recovery for disaster recovery, including test failovers and failovers to Azure VMs.

 ### Key Features of Infrastructure Migration to Azure